-Aggregate reporting should only occur where a service event has not been reported in the non-admitted patient NBEDS.
-Further information to report non-admitted service events for ABF purposes is provided on the Metadata Online Registry (METeOR).
+Aggregate reporting should only occur where a service event has not been reported in the nonadmitted patient NBEDS.
+Further information to report non-admitted service events for ABF purposes is provided on the Australian Institute of Health and Welfare's Metadata Online Registry (METEOR).